 The arithmetic applications we discuss in this monograph are diverse: exceptional zeros, special value formulas, non-vanishing results, connections with Iwasawa theory ...
 The first chapters of the thesis study a phenomenon of exceptional zeros.
 Recall that the p-adic L-functions interpolate, over a certain region, values of the complex L-function multiplied by appropriate Euler factors.
 The vanishing of these factors often leads to interesting arithmetic phenomena.
 This, far from being fortuitous, supports an algebraic interpretation in terms of Selmer groups.
-For example, the cancellation at s = 0 of the Kubota-Leopoldt function is related to the fact that there is an extra p-unit in the corresponding component of the group of units, and its logarithm is related edged by authors such as D'Arcy Thompson in his famous treatise On growth and form, where the author claimed that physical laws and more specifically mechanics is at the core of morphogenesis".
+For example, the cancellation at s=0 of the Kubota-Leopoldt function is related to the fact that there is an extra p-unit in the corresponding component of the group of units, and its logarithm is related to the derivative of the p-adic L-function.
+This is one of Gross' best known conjectures.